LaustinSpayce/game-project-1/README.md

     * Unfunny meme
     * Pepe the frog
     * Inconsistent bugs
-* More levels to go through:
-    * Dusty Desert
-    * Dark Dungeon
-* Special "boss attack" that will change the final word after you've typed the first 1 or 2 words.
-* Maybe the boss will increase the number of words you have to type by 1.
 * Add simple animations.
 * Add sound effects and maybe music.